-There are other treatments available that can relieve and control any symptoms you may have (pages 17 to 19).
+There are other treatments available that can relieve and control any symptoms you may have (see pages 17 to 19).
 We have a video on our website about treating advanced prostate cancer.
-Visit macmillan.org.uk/cancer-information-and-support/ prostate-cancer/advanced-prostate-cancer
+You can view this video at macmillan.org.uk/ cancer-information-and-support/prostate-cancer/advancedprostate-cancer